LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Restarting the Agent:
  On occasion, the agent can die.
 This results in bamboo jobs being queued and stalled until the agent is restarted.
- You must have access to the toolkit 'atk' user to restart the agent.
+ You must have access to the Axom 'atk' shared user account to restart the agent.
  To manually restart the CZ agent: ::

   $ ssh cab687 xsu atk